background, physical notebook, online notebook, reflection, submission

 A few example pages from the notebooks of previous 2.009 students are on the right.
 You can click on the images to see

 The notebook should be either a 8.5x11 spiral-bound book (to make scanning easier) or a standard-bound engineering notebook.
 Unlined notebooks are preferred.

 Use your design notebook to document all of your work and contributions

 towards your team's project.
-The notebook will also be used for reflection after each project milestone.
+The notebook will also be used for a required reflection entry after each project milestone.
 Do not use the notebook for lecture notes.
 Notebooks are working documents, but they must provide a comprehensible trail for your product development effort.
 Illegible notebooks will receive

 a failing grade.

 Please be sure to write the

 date on each page when you make entries and use indelible ink.
 Design notebooks are legal documents.

 Your lab section instructor will review your notebook every second

 week during your lab period, as indicated throughout the course